 \section{Introduction}

 Fix an integer $n$, let $\F$ be any field, and let $R=\F[x_1,\ldots,x_n]$ be the polynomial ring with its standard grading, and equipped with the usual action of the symmetric group $\mathfrak{S}_n$ by permuting the variables.
-For any partition $\lambda\vdash n$, the Specht module $V(\lambda)$ over $\F$ is the $\F$-vector space generated by the Specht polynomials of $\lambda$ which are indexed by the set of tableaux $T$ on the Young diagram of $\lambda$.
-If $\F$ has characteristic zero, then the Specht modules form a complete list of the irreducible $\mathfrak{S}_n$-representations, highlighting their importance in representation theory.
-In this paper we take the point of view of commutative algebra, and study the ideals generated by Specht modules, called Specht ideals.
-Specifically we show that for partitions with two parts $\lambda=(n-k,k)$ (or Young diagrams with two rows), the Specht ideal, which we denote by $\mathfrak{a}(n,k,k)$ is radical and, if the characteristic of $\F$ is zero or sufficiently large, perfect.
-Our results are stated in terms of commutative algebra, but they can be interpreted geometrically as follows: \begin{proposition} Fix a field $\F$ with $\operatorname{char}(\F)=p\geq 0$, and fix $m\geq 3$.
-For each $2\leq h\leq m$, define $X_{m,h}\subset\F^{m}$ as the union of $\mathfrak{S}_{m}$ translates of the linear subspace cut out by the $h-1$ linear equations $x_1=\cdots =x_h$, i.e.
+For any partition $\lambda\vdash n$ the Specht module $V(\lambda)$ over $\F$ is the $\F$-vector space generated by the Specht polynomials of $\lambda$ which are indexed by the set of tableaux $T$ on the Young diagram of $\lambda$.
+If $\F$ has characteristic zero, then the Specht modules form a complete list of irreducible $\mathfrak{S}_n$-representations, highlighting their importance in representation theory.
+In this paper we take the point of view of commutative algebra, and study the ideals generated by Specht modules called Specht ideals.